- What color is normal urine?

 6. Kidney stones:

-Though a rare condition during pregnancy, kidney stones interfere with the normal functioning of the kidneys and cause abdomen pain, nausea, and vomiting along with blood in the urine (8).
+Though a rare condition during pregnancy, kidney stones interfere with the normal functioning of the kidneys and cause abdominal pain, nausea, and vomiting along with blood in the urine (8).

-This is a condition where the red blood cells increase excessively in the body.
-The blood, therefore, leaks into the urine giving it a dark brown to red tinge (9).
+This is a condition where the red blood cells leak into the urine giving it a dark brown to red tinge (9).
+This could be due to infections, stones, tumors, use of blood thinners, some metabolic disorders interacting with food intake, trauma or blood vessel issues.

 Whether or not you should see a doctor will depend on the color of the urine, plus any other uncomfortable symptoms you experience.